 Even if you are not sure whether or not you should report something, you are encouraged to err on the side of caution.
-The College has trained professional staff who can evaluate these reports and take appropriate action.
+The University has trained professional staff who can evaluate these reports and take appropriate action.

-If you have been a victim of discrimination, sexual or gender-based misconduct and/or relationship violence by any person, please review the College's Non-Discrimination and Harassment Policy and/or the Sexual Misconduct and Relationship Violence Policy.
-Our first concern is for your safety and well-being, but we also encourage you to report to campus and/or law enforcement.
+If you know of or have been a victim of discrimination, sexual or gender-based misconduct and/or relationship violence by any person, please review the University's Non-Discrimination and Harassment Policy and/or the Sexual Misconduct and Relationship Violence Policy.
+Our first concern is for your safety and well-being, but we also encourage you to report to the University and/or law enforcement.